-SN Issue Identified Activities/ Responsible Time H Frame Monitoring Budget Recommendations/mitigatio n measures Implementin g Agency 2019 - 2021 - 2023 - indicators ('000,000') (KES) 3.
-Impact Important Bird Areas Mapping and conservation of the IBAs in areas of close proximity to the candidate sites.
+SN Issue Identified A Activities/ Responsible Time Fr ame Monitoring Budget Neconniendations/initigation Implementing Agency 2020- 2021 2022- 2023 2024- 2025 indicators ('000,000') (KES) • Environmental Issues 1.
+Radioactive waste and spent fuel management from the nuclear reactors Development of a national policy and strategy on Radioactive Waste management (RWM)and Spent Fuel Management (SFW) Development of capacity in NEMA to be able to regulate on matters of RWM and SFW Creating a special unit NEMA that deals with nuclear related environmental issues Develop Spent Fuel and Radioactive Waste Management user's guide based on local and international legal procedures and environmental standards Policies formulation Strategies development Available of special unit at NEMA 80 2.
+Impact Important Bird Areas • Mapping and conservation of the IBAs in areas of close proximity to the candidate sites.
 Colleting baseline information on IBAs prior to construction activities and commissioning of the NPP for future monitoring of possible impact upon such ecosystems Development of sectoral policies statement on conservation of international and nationally ecologically important ecosystems Conservation of habitats: Support mapping of protected area and development of updated maps in proximity to the candidate sites Environmental Conservation Plans NMK.
-NuPEA 2020 2022 2024 Availability of maps and baseline information Availability of policies and conservation plans 120 4.
-Nuclear Power Programmes Impacts on Water Resources Develop technical guidelines for nuclear power operations within the selected candidate sites Conservation of habitats: Support mapping of protected sites Ensure Linkages to Wise Use of Water and Protection of Water Bodies and Wetlands NEMA/WMA Availability of technical guidelines Availability of maps 40 5.
-Nuclear Power activities' potential for ground water contamination NEMA/WMA • Availability of guidelines 20
+NuPEA Availability of maps and baseline information Availability of policies and conservation plans 120

-SN Issue Identified Activities/ Responsible Time I rame Monitoring Budget Recommendations/mitigatio n measures Implementin g Agency 2019 - 2020 2021 - 2022 2023 - 2024 indicators ('000,000') (KES) 6.
-EIA methodology and NPP Decommissioning issues Development of National Guidelines for Environmental and Social Impact Assessment for both Nuclear Power and Radioactive Facilities and guidelines for Project Affected Persons Consultation and Stakeholder Participation Development of Policy and strategy for decommissioning of nuclear and radiological facilities Mainstream Decommissioning provisions on EIA for decommissioning plants by AIEA into the National Environment Impact Assessment and Audit regulations (IAEA safety standards for decommission of facilities: - SERIES No. GSR Part 6) (IAEA, 2014) Integration of Health Impact Assessment into the EIA Process EIA Experts capacity building on Nuclear facilities and decommissioning EIA process NEMA/ RPB/ NuPEA Availability of guidelines on ESIA Availability for Policy and Strategy for decommissioni ng Evidence of amendment of EIA and Audit regulations Evidence/ progress of EIA experts capacity building 100 So cial Issues 7.
-Employment impacts and Population Migrations/ Influx Management Development of Population migrations/ influx management plans by Ministry of Health/ County Government Health Departments in candidate areas and health issues Development and NEMA Availability of influx management plan Availability of local content Policy and 20
+SN Issue Identified Activities/ Responsible Time Fra me Monitoring Budget Recommendations/mitigation measures Implementing Agency 2020- 2021 2022- 2023 2024- 2025 indicators ('000,000') (KES) 3.
+Nuclear Power Programmes Impacts on Water Resources Develop technical guidelines for nuclear power operations within the selected candidate sites Conservation of habitats: Support mapping of protected sites Ensure Linkages to Wise Use of Water and Protection of Water Bodies and Wetlands NEMA/WMA Availability of technical guidelines Availability of maps 40 4.
+Nuclear Power activities' potential for ground water contamination Development guidelines to cover groundwater resources (see, IAEA guidelines: No. NP-T-2.6- Efficient Water Management in Water Cooled Reactors) (IAEA, 2012).
+NEMA/WMA Availability of guidelines 20 5.
+EIA methodology and NPP Decommissioning issues Development of National Guidelines for Environmental and Social Impact Assessment for both Nuclear Power and Radioactive Facilities and guidelines for Project Affected Persons Consultation and Stakeholder Participation Development of Policy and strategy for decommissioning of nuclear and radiological facilities Mainstream Decommissioning provisions on EIA for decommissioning plants by AIEA into the National Environment Impact Assessment and Audit regulations (IAEA safety standards for decommission of facilities: - SERIES No. GSR Part 6) (IAEA, 2014) Integration of Health Impact Assessment into the EIA Process NEMA/ KNRA/ NuPEA Availability of guidelines on ESIA Availability for Policy and Strategy for decommissioning Evidence of amendment of EIA and Audit regulations Evidence/progress of EIA experts capacity building 100